 Retirement advice can be challenging because all clients have unique tax and financial situations.

-The majority of our doctor clients will quickly understand how 401k plans work.
 But a defined benefit plan is a different animal.
 Let’s take a look at how they work.

 Table of contents

 Defined benefit plans (as well as other types of hybrid defined benefit plans like cash balance plans) are beginning to receive increased attention.
 Available literature indicates that transition appears to be largely aimed at making employers more attractive to workers who do not plan to remain with the same employer for their entire career.

 A defined benefit cash balance plan promises these workers a larger benefit than they would receive under a traditional defined benefit pension plan, as well as a benefit accrual pattern that may be better understood.

 Cash balance and other hybrid plans contain features of both defined benefit (DB) and defined contribution (DC) plans.
 This allows the plan sponsor and participants to take advantage of features of both types of plans (see our dummies post).

 One key reason for the growth of cash balance plans was the improved ease of understanding of a participant’s retirement benefit.
 Another reason was the movement to retirement income based on lump sum values, similar to 401(k) savings plans, and the availability of lump sum payment options.

 More recently, small employers have adopted cash balance plans since defined benefit plans may provide higher retirement income than defined contribution plans.
 A cash balance pension plan is a defined benefit pension plan.
 Cash balance plans are career average plans in which benefits are accrued incrementally year by year.

 The benefit is defined by a formula containing a specified pay credit (or allocation) which is placed into a hypothetical account for each participant.
 A cash balance plan mimics a money purchase pension plan formula; the employer contributes to each participant a percentage of their plan year compensation (as opposed to average annual compensation).